Scheduling with Gaps: New Models and Algorithms: Maximizing the Number of Gaps

 \section{Maximizing the Number of Gaps}

-In the preceding sections we studied problems where we were looking for schedules with as few gaps as possible.
+In the preceding sections we studied problems where we were interested in schedules with as few gaps as possible.
 However, in some applications, gaps in the schedule may actually be desirable.
-This arises, for example, when the input stream consists of high-priority jobs that are executed in pre-computed slots and low-priority jobs that are executed in slots not reserved by high-priority jobs.
-One such specific scenario appears in coordinating access to a channel through point coordination function (PCF)~\cite{pcf-wikipedia} where gaps (in our terminology) in the high-priority traffic are forced to allow low-priority traffic to access the channel.
+This can arise, for example, when the input stream consists of two types of jobs, some with high priority and other with low priority.
+High-priority jobs are allowed to reserve their slots in advance, while low-priority jobs are executed only if there are slots available.
+We can then schedule high-priority jobs first, and maximizing the number of gaps in their schedule would help to improve throughput and latency for low-priority jobs.
+One such specific scenario appears in QoS networks when coordination of access to a Wi-Fi channel is implemented using so-called point coordination function (PCF) mechanism~\cite{pcf-wikipedia}.
+One of the features of PCF is that it inserts gaps (in our terminology) into the schedule of high-priority traffic in order to allow low-priority traffic to access the channel.

 Thus in this section we will examine the variant of gap scheduling where the objective is to create as many gaps as possible in the schedule.
 The continuous version of this problem is trivial: for any interval $I_j = [r_j,d_j]$ with $r_j = d_j$, we must of course choose $h_j = r_j$.
 Each interval $I_j = [r_j,d_j]$ with $r_j<d_j$ can be assigned a unique point $h_j\in I_j$.
 Thus in this section we will focus only on the discrete model.